 Miriam Hyman was killed in the "7/7" London bombings on 7th July, 2005.
 The Miriam Hyman Memorial Trust presents her legacy – Miriam’s Vision: Working for a non-violent society.

-This EDUCATION RESOURCE is a response to the 2005 London bombings.
+The Miriam's Vision EDUCATION RESOURCE is a response to the 2005 London bombings.
 It is about building an inclusive, non-violent society, respecting fundamental rights.
-The unique, high-quality lesson plans are broadly curriculum based, with all accompanying resources provided, and straightforward guidance notes for teachers of 11 to 14 year olds (Key Stage 3).
+The unique, high-quality lesson plans are broadly curriculum based, with all accompanying electronic resources provided, and straightforward guidance notes for teachers of 11 to 14 year olds (Key Stage 3).
 Miriam´s Vision is freely accesible, with no sign-up.
 Simply use the plans on this website, and share!

 The modules refer to Miriam's story and her memorial, the Miriam Hyman Children's Eye Care Centre in Odisha, India.

 Miriam's Vision was developed by the Miriam Hyman Memorial Trust in association with the University of London Institute of Education and Copthall School, London, which Miriam attended.
 Produced by teachers for teachers to explore 7/7 in the safe environment of the classroom, through the powerful personal narrative of Miriam's story.

 The Schemes of Work are part of a much bigger picture: